ng-merl/gSOAP/soapcpp2/wsdl/README.txt

 $ wsdl2h -o XMethodsQuery.h http://www.xmethods.net/wsdl/query.wsdl

+Note: if an error occurs when running wsdl2h, please try again later.
+The XMethods site is very popular and suffers under load.
+It may also be the case that XMethods removed certain services.
+In that case, try another on-line WSDL.

 This generates the XMethodsQuery.h header file with Web service operations and C++ data types.
 This header file is intended to be processed with soapcpp2 to generate the stub and/or skeleton code.